(I may earn a small commission from the products mentioned in this post.)

 Knee replacement surgery causes severe trauma to your body.
 It is normal to expect bruising.

-If you’re concerned or have questions, talk with your medical team or surgeon.
+If you’re concerned or have questions about bruising, talk with your medical team or surgeon.

 Bruises usually go away without much work on your part.
 They are a normal part of the healing process.
 You can expedite the process by staying active, and reducing swelling in the leg (by icing and elevation).